 Proper maintenance and care are essential for maximizing the lifespan of your electric bike battery.
 By following a few simple steps, you can ensure that your battery stays in optimal condition and continues to deliver reliable performance for years to come.

 One of the most important aspects of battery care is proper charging.
-Avoid overcharging the battery, as this can lead to accelerated degradation.
-Similarly, it's important to avoid completely depleting the battery, as this can also have a negative impact on its lifespan.
+Avoid overcharging the battery, as this can accelerate degradation.
+Similarly, it's important to avoid completely depleting the battery, as this can also shorten its lifespan.
 Instead, aim to charge the battery when it reaches around 20-30% and stop charging once it reaches 80-90% capacity.

 Proper storage is another critical element of battery maintenance.
 When not in use, store the battery in a cool, dry place, away from direct sunlight or extreme temperatures.
 If you plan to store the battery for an extended period, it's recommended to charge it to around 50% capacity to minimize the risk of over-discharge or over-charge.